 Does email file size affect deliverability?

 Sending an email with an HTML weight of under 100KB has no impact on deliverability.
 In some cases, sending an email over 100KB may impact deliverability, but it may not be due to the size alone.
-Rather, it could be the result of the poor customer experience and engagement issues we talked about above.
+Rather, it could be the result of the poor customer experience and engagement issues.
 Generally, keeping emails under 80KB where possible will help decrease some of these issues.

 What’s the ideal email file size?
 Has the rise of mobile affected the ideal file size?

-The ideal file size will vary from company to company.
+The ideal file size will vary.
 If you’re targeting subscribers in a country with slow internet, for example, your ideal file size will be lower than someone focused on U.S. subscribers.

-We used MailCharts to analyze the average email file size over the last 12 months.
-Here’s what we found:
+We analyzed the average email file size and here’s what we found:

 Non-mobile optimized emails: